venki1992/hostingraja.in-SSL-Installation-Setup-Guide/README.md

 Before to use Let’s Encrypt,  We need to install python for apache.
 And also we have the option to install SSL for a domain with or without www.
 Once we complete installation, SSL pem file are created in path /letsencrypt/path/live/example.com/.

-In Apache configuration file update the pem file path and check document root and domain name are correct.  once everything is  correct restart the httpd service.
+In Apache configuration file update the pem file path and check document root and domain name are correct.
+Once everything is  correct restart the httpd service.

 SSL uses: